YichengDWu/Lars/README.md

 # LEAST ANGLE REGRESSION and Modificated LEAST ANGLE REGRESSION

-This is a python version of LAR implement, which strictly follows the formulas in [LEAST ANGLE REGRESSION](http://statweb.stanford.edu/~tibs/ftp/lars.pdf), especially from page 413 to 417.
+This is a python version of the LAR method, which strictly follows the formulas in [LEAST ANGLE REGRESSION](http://statweb.stanford.edu/~tibs/ftp/lars.pdf), especially from page 413 to 417.

 # Usage
 `python main.py` for oridinary LAR.